 - The Elan Valley Trail makes for a beautiful run thanks to the four reservoirs you’ll be cycling around, but it’s quite a long run – 18 miles to be exact, so make sure everyone can go the distance before you set off!

 - For a cycling route that takes in some of Wales’ art, culture and history, take the twelve mile trip between Port Talbot and Afan Forest Park.
 You’ll wind through woodlands packed with nature and home-grown artworks, before ending up at the Afan Forest Visitor’s Centre where you’ll find the South Wales Miner’s Museum.

-At times, Wales feels like a country where there is no need to actually do anything.
-Park yourself in a holiday property surrounded by the nation’s outstanding natural beauty and just bask in the glorious scenery, going for gentle walks through the valleys or watching the world go by from a quiet café or country pub.
+At times, Wales feels like a country where there’s no need to actually do anything.
+Park yourself in a holiday home surrounded by the nation’s outstanding natural beauty and just bask in the glorious scenery, going for gentle walks through the valleys or watching the world go by from a quiet café or country pub.
 In Wales, just being there is often enough.